nuejs/nue/packages/nuejs.org/docs/cascade-layers.md

 2. **Override control**: Adjustments and overrides always win when needed.
 3. **Documentation**: The layer names themselves explain the system’s intent.

-This structure ensures styles flow logically—base settings come first, followed by structural framing, then components, with adjustments and overrides refining as needed.
+This structure ensures styles flow logically — base settings come first, followed by structural framing, then components, with adjustments and overrides refining as needed.
 It’s a system that scales well, keeping things predictable and easy to debug.
 Developers can quickly see where new styles belong without wrestling with nested rules.

 ## Layer examples
 Cascade layers are flexible by design, encouraging creativity and experimentation.
 The examples below showcase practical ways to structure layers, reflecting good development practices.
-They’re not strict rules—feel free to adapt them to your project’s needs.
+They’re not strict rules — feel free to adapt them to your project’s needs.
 Let’s explore each layer with real-world scenarios.

 ### Settings layer